 APACS is the acronym for Association of Psychotherapists and Counsellors (Singapore).

 Yes!
-The association was legally registered with the Singapore Registrar of Society in February 2012.
+The association was legally registered with the Singapore Registrar of Societies in February 2012.
 For more information on the Executive Committee, click here.

 Counselling is a process that focuses on enhancing the psychological well-being of an individual.
-This is done by assisting and guiding the individual to resolve issues, difficulties, and / or problems in personal, social and / or psychological.
-Coming for counselling allows an individual to reach his full potential and live an enriching life.
+This is done by assisting and guiding the individual to resolve issues, difficulties, and / or problems in personal, social and / or psychological well-being.
+It can help individuals to reach their full potential and live an enriching life.

 What is Psychotherapy?

 Psychotherapy is the short form of the term ‘Psychological Therapy’.
 It is similar to counselling with the exception of the mental health practitioner using a specific modality that they have specialised in.